madebykind/madebykind-v3/content/work/rewilding-britain.md

 {{< figure wrapperclass="section--lg" src="work-rewilding-britain-design-system.jpg" alt="Components of the Rewilding Britain design system" >}}

-{{< partnership img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}}One of the key goals for Rewilding Britain is to incite action and participation.
-This meant that key goals for the website would be to drive engagement on all levels and increase support for rewilding in the UK, the Rewilding Network they are building and to encourage physical and financial support.{{</ partnership >}}
+{{< partnership img="images/work-rewilding-britain-homepage.jpg" alt="A large screen with the Rewilding Britain website homepage displayed on it" >}Rewilding, as a movement in the UK, is gathering momentum and Rewilding Britain have to remain adaptable in order to continue leading the movement.
+Our ongoing support with their website helps them to continue driving engagement on all levels and increasing support for rewilding in the UK.{{</ partnership >}}